kumarprem66/MasaiSchoolClone/README.md

 ## Introduction

 The **Education System** is a comprehensive web-based platform designed to facilitate various aspects of educational institutions.
 This system is developed with the goal of streamlining processes related to student management, course administration, and instructor coordination.
-Built using Django for the backend and Angular for the frontend, it offers a robust solution for educational organizations to manage their resources efficiently.
+Built using SpringBoot for the backend and Angular for the frontend, it offers a robust solution for educational organizations to manage their resources efficiently.

 ## Features